TitleCardMaker/TitleCardMaker/docs/getting_started/index.md

             If you get an error saying any variation of permission denied - then you should check the PAT you genered in Step 2 has `read:packages` permission; and that you typed `docker login ghcr.io` __exactly__.

+    6. Verify your volumes are mapped correctly by looking for a `db.sqlite` file inside the `config` directory.
+If you do not see one, then correct the volumes specified in Step 5 (double check your quotes are in the correct position).

 === ":material-language-python: Non-Docker"